vallpi/EducationApp/README.md

 v 0.3.0.1 Fixed Registration and Save methods in Repository.
 Added some small features in DB design. (by Pyashy)

 v 0.3.1 Added window with the result of the test and some additional files.

+v 0.3.2 Added first draft of Editor with Question1Page. (by Pyashy)